shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/preparing-lab-experiment.md

 ## Prepare Computer Programs

 You will need to prepare a computer program to run your experiment.
-Programming is discussed in our Lab Programming Guide, which is currently in progress.
-A draft can be obtained from senior lab personnel.
+Programming is discussed in our [Lab Programming Guide](getting-started.md), which is currently in progress.